-Refer to the online help for information about "target configurator", "JTAG frequency", and "ICE test".
+Refer to the online help for information about "target configurator", "JTAG/SWD voltage", "JTAG/SWD frequency", and "ICE test".

-JTAG Frequency
+JTAG/SWD Frequency

-The ICE-100B emulator supports JTAG clock operation at 5 MHz.
-There is a relationship between the JTAG frequency and the core clock frequency of the processor.
-The core clock should be at least twice the JTAG frequency in order for the JTAG interface to operate properly.
-On newer Analog Devices processors, the core clock is a variable set by switches or by software.
+The ICE-1000 emulator supports JTAG/SWD clock operation at 5 MHz.
+The ICE-2000 emulator supports JTAG/SWD clock operation at 1, 5, 9, 15, 23 and 46 MHz.
+There is a relationship between the JTAG/SWD frequency and the core clock frequency of the processor.
+The core clock should be at least twice the JTAG/SWD frequency in order for the JTAG/SWD interface to operate properly.
+On newer Analog Devices processors, the core clock is a variable set by software.

-If the core/JTAG clock relation is not followed, scan failures may prevent the emulator from connecting to the processor.
+If the core/JTAG/SWD clock relation is not followed, scan failures may prevent the emulator from connecting to the processor.